Modules | C++

 • lambda: Movement factor in 0,1.
 0 = no movement, 1 = move fully to centroid

 Laplacian smoothing shrinks the mesh.
-For volume-preserving smoothing, consider Taubin smoothing (alternating positive/negative lambda values).
+For volume-preserving smoothing, use Taubin smoothing below.